kinow/protobuf-uml-diagram/README.md

 ![](./.github/docs/issue_10_pb2.png)

-Note that by default it uses the full name of the types (e.g. `SomeRequest.shipments`).
+By default, it uses the full name of the types (e.g. `SomeRequest.shipments`).
 If you would like to use simpler names (i.e. `shipments`) you can use the option added in 0.13 `--full_names=true|false` (it is `true` by default for backward compatibility).